 View your results.

-Refer to installation options in the k6 docs for additional information.
+Refer to installation page in the k6 docs for additional information on how to install k6 on your system.

 Run your first local k6 test with local output: